-THIS FIRST AMENDMENT TO SEVENTH AMENDED AND RESTATED INVENTORY FINANCING AGREEMENT AND JOINDER AGREEMENT (this "Amendment") dated as of February 4, 2022, is made to that certain SEVENTH AMENDED AND RESTATED INVENTORY FINANCING AGREEMENT dated as of December 29, 2021, among WELLS FARGO COMMERCIAL DISTRIBUTION FINANCE, LLC ("CDF") as Agent (in such capacity as agent, the "Agent") for the several financial institutions that may from time to time become party thereto (collectively, "Lenders" and individually, each a "Lender") and Dealers that may from time to time become party thereto (collectively, "Dealers" and individually, each a "Dealer") (as amended, restated, supplemented or otherwise modified, the "IFA").
+THIS FIRST AMENDMENT TO SEVENTH AMENDED AND RESTATED INVENTORY FINANCING AGREEMENT AND JOINDER AGREEMENT (this "Amendment") dated as of February 4, 2022, is made to that certain SEVENTH AMENDED AND RESTATED INVENTORY FINANCING AGREEMENT dated as of December 29, 2021, among WELLS FARGO COMMERCIAL DISTRIBUTION FINANCE, LLC ("CDF") as Agent (in such capacity as agent, the "Agent") for the several financial institutions that may from time to time become party thereto (collectively, "Lenders" and individually, each a "Lender") and Dealers that may from time to time become party thereto (collectively, "Dealers" and individually, each a "Lender").
 All capitalized terms not otherwise defined in this Amendment shall have the respective meanings assigned to them in the IFA.